BRIDGING FAITH AND PRAXIS

 Schaeffer, Francis A. Pollution and the Death of Man.
 Wheaton: Crossway, 1970.

 Syamsuddin, Muhammad.
 History of Madura.
-Yogyakarta: Araska Publhiser, 2019.
+Yogyakarta: Araska Publisher, 2019.

 Szterszky, Subby.
 "Mandat Budaya: Hidup Sebagai Pembawa Rupa Ilahi."
 SOTeRI, n.d.